 Applications for these positions starting immediately or in summer 21/22 are currently open.

-If you would like to work for a small Wellington-based organisation whose mission is to conduct top quality economic and public policy research and disseminate it to those who can use it, while building research capacity in New Zealand, there will be an opportunity in January 2021 to apply to work at Motu, the top ranked economics organisation in NZ and one of the world's top ten economic think tanks (as ranked by RePEc).
+Motu is a small Wellington-based organisation whose mission is to conduct top quality economic and public policy research and disseminate it to those who can use it, while building research capacity in New Zealand.
+Motu is the top ranked economics organisation in NZ and one of the world's top ten economic think tanks (as ranked by RePEc).

 Please note research analysts work with a senior fellow on a Motu project, so these positions are unlikely to suit current Ph.D. students hoping to work on their own dissertations.